EVERY CLIENT HAS A UNIQUE SET OF NEEDS

 What Is a Separation Agreement?

 A separation agreement is a written agreement that you and your partner can voluntarily sign to live separate and apart, and the process does not involve the court.
-As part of the separation agreement, you and your spouse may decide on several important disputes, such as child support, child custody, property division, and spousal maintenance.
+As part of the separation agreement, you and your spouse may decide on several important disputes, such as:

 A valid and enforceable separation agreement should clearly lay out the rights and obligations of you and your spouse during and after the separation.
 If one spouse fails to meet the obligations of the separation agreement, the other spouse can enforce the separation agreement through a court motion.